leshill/handlebars_assets/README.md

     %h1 {{title}}
     %p {{body}}

-Haml will first convert it to:
+The Haml will be pre-processed so that the Handlebars template is basically this:

     <h1> {{title}} </h1>
     <p> {{body}} </p>

-And the Handlebars will turn it into a JavaScript template.

 ## Partials